 "To develop and strengthen economic development, and to provide a sustainable and healthy environment for the residents of Imperial County by providing training, job opportunities, a sustainable environment, and planning and delivery of transportation services to improve economic self-sufficiency, with an emphasis on Imperial County Target Areas.
-The County's economy will be balanced and diversified amongst a variety of sectors, building opportunity by leading California's renewable energy future while remaining true to our rich agricultural heritage.
+The County's economy will be balanced and diversified amongst a variety of sectors, while maintaining its agricultural heritage.
 The Imperial County region will be fully integrated into the world economy by maximizing the advantages offered by its border location and abundant renewable resources."